alopatindev/qdevicemonitor/README.md

 #### on Windows
-Make sure you've installed [iTunes](https://www.apple.com/itunes/download/) and checked that it runs and understands your device.
+Make sure you've installed [iTunes](https://www.apple.com/itunes/download/) and checked that it runs and detects your device.

 License
 -------